WHAT TO DO WHEN A PIPE BURSTS

 If you plan on taking an extended vacation or leaving your home unattended for a lengthy period of time during the winter months, there are a few preventive measures you should take before hitting the road, including:

-Haynes Plumbing offers quality plumbing services to customers in Weber & Davis counties.
 Our dedicated staff of plumbers is here to serve our customers every day of the week and on weekends with 24-hour availability.
-Whether you're experiencing drainage issues or have experienced a broken or frozen pipe, our staff provides efficient, reliable and fast service without compromising quality or workmanship.
-In addition, we have more than 25 years of experience in clearing drains and repairing broken pipes.
+Whether you’re experiencing drainage issues or have experienced a broken or frozen pipe, our staff provides efficient, reliable and fast service without compromising quality or workmanship.
+In addition, we have more than 20 years of experience in clearing drains and repairing broken pipes.